-Outline which we follow when developing our algorithmic trading systems.
+Outline what we follow when developing our algorithmic trading systems.

-- Algorithmic trading system is a set of rules which seek to best model repeatable non-random behaviour in markets.
+- An algorithmic trading system is a set of rules which seek to best model repeatable non-random behaviour in markets.

 1. What is an algorithmic trading strategy?

-When we are day trading we have 3 things to every positions; entry price, stop price and target price.
+When we are day trading, we have 3 things to every position; entry price, stop price and target price.
 What determines each of these factors is a human decision based on an estimation that our entry will make a profit.
-Some traders have a set plan, other trade from there gut, but regardless of trading style each entry either consciously or subconsciously is based on definite rules.
+Some traders have a set plan, other trade from there gut, but regardless of trading style each entry either consciously or subconsciously, is based on definite rules.
 We are aiming to model this market behaviour and quantify it into a series of rules.
-Whether you are working on technical analysis, fundamental news or price action we aim to breakdown your entries into a series of rules which can then be tested against past data or data on various markets.
+Whether you are working on technical analysis, fundamental news or price action we aim to break down your entries into a series of rules which can then be tested against past data or data on various markets.

 2. Process of creating our algorithmic trading system